Category Archives: Dark Comedy Films

 Steven Russell (Carrey) becomes a cop, gets married, and starts a family, but after a terrible car accident, he vows to be true to himself.
 Thus far in his life, he has played by the rules and done what is expected of him and because of the crash, he pivots to an emotional bloodletting.

 The key irony is that Steven is telling the audience his story from his deathbed so most of the activity is in the past.
-This is the hook because it made me wonder how and why he dies.
+This is the hook because it made me wonder how and why he died.
 But is there a twist?

 He comes out of the closet, moves to Florida, and finances a luxurious lifestyle with bad checks and credit cards.
 Arrested and now in prison, Steven meets Phillip (Ewan McGregor), a mild-mannered inmate who becomes the love of his life.
-Determined to build a beautiful life with his partner, Steven embarks on another crime spree.

-The film caters to the LGBTQ+ audience but has crossover appeal so that all audiences can enjoy it.
-This is in large part in thanks to the screenwriters and whoever had Carey and McGregor in mind for the film.
+The film caters to the LGBTQ+ audience but has a crossover appeal so that all audiences can enjoy it.
+This is in large part thanks to the screenwriters and whoever had Carey and McGregor in mind for the film.

 Too often films centering around gay characters are deemed second fiddle and not profitable but with bigger stars, the audiences will come.

-I Love You Phillip Morris is an independent film but builds momentum when the message is that big stars are comfortable in gay roles, something Heath Ledger and Jake Gyllenhaal taught us a few years earlier in Brokeback Mountain (2005).
+I Love You Phillip Morris is an independent film that builds momentum when the message is that big stars are comfortable in gay roles, something Heath Ledger and Jake Gyllenhaal taught us a few years earlier in Brokeback Mountain (2005).

 Jim Carey, fabulous in The Mask from 1994, and having his share of hits and misses over the years, is perfect in the role of Steven.
 It’s the most interesting role he has portrayed since he gets to provide his usual physical humor in a role that matters.
-LGBTQ+ audiences see a character who makes them laugh without the typical gay stereotypes.

 Straight audiences will see a character whose sexual identity doesn’t matter to them.

 Props go to McGregor as well who makes a perfect counterpart for Carey as the calm, cool, and collected ‘straight man’.
 The film could not have worked without him.
-He meshes so well with Carey that the audience instantly roots for Steven and Phillip to ride off into the sunset despite being criminals.

 The stereotypes are limited but the subject matter of AIDS, especially given the time in which the film is set, is given notice.
 This is a win and Requa and Ficarra are very careful not to teeter too close to the edge of doom and gloom while respecting the disease.

 At its core, I Love You Phillip Morris (2009) is a romantic comedy, and the trials and tribulations of Steven and Phillip are told.
 I immediately fell in love with them and viewers will too.
-It’s a film that feels fresh and alive with the exploration of character richness that is not easy to come by.

 Wild at Heart-1990